-The relying party refers to a third party who trusts the relationship between the certificate subject name and the public key.
-The relying party must verify the validity of the certificate used based on the corresponding CA certificate and certificate status information.
+A relying party is the entity that relies on the validity of the binding of the certificate subject name to a public key, that is, the relying party is a third party (not a private key holder or a CA) trusting certificates issued by CAs in ePKI.
+The relying party must check the validity of the received certificate by checking the CA certificate and the appropriate certificate status information.
 The certificate may be used for the following work after checking the validity of the certificate:

-- (1) Verify the integrity of a digitally signed electronic document, - (2) Identify the creator of a digitally signed electronic document, or - (3) Establish a safe communications channel with the certificate subject.
+- (1) Verify the integrity of a digitally signed electronic document, - (2) Identify the creator of a signature of an electronic document, or - (3) Establish confidential communications with the certificate subject.